cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 - whether to use an invisible multiply operator between expressions
 - whether the input LaTeX should be preserved as metadata in the output expression
-- how to handle encountering unknown symbols while parsing
+- how to handle encountering unknown identifiers while parsing
 - whether to use a dot or a comma as a decimal marker
 - how to display imaginary numbers and infinity
 - whether to format numbers using engineering or scientific format